What kinds of students attend Brighton Launch?

 What precautions do you have in place during COVID?

 We have worked closely with both Toronto Public Health and a private Health & Safety Consultant to develop protocols and practices to keep our students and staff safe.
-We have a health screening questionnaire that must be completed by both staff and students daily.
+There is a health screening questionnaire that must be completed by both staff and students daily.
 We have cohorts; maintain physical distancing in classrooms; and we have installed plexiglass dividers in the kitchen and BLC workroom.
 Students have desktop ‘windshields’ to sit behind in classrooms.
 Students and staff wear masks when moving around the facility.
 High touch surfaces are disinfected throughout the day, and enhanced cleaning is done each night.

 Do you have any remote learning options during COVID?